Research and informational content only. Not medical advice. Many peptides discussed on this site are not approved for human use.

 Also known as: Epithalon · Epithalone · Epitalone · AEDG peptide · Ala-Glu-Asp-Gly

 Essentially all Epitalon evidence traces to a single research group: Vladimir Khavinson's team at the St. Petersburg Institute of Bioregulation and Gerontology, which has published 100+ papers on bioregulator peptides over 20+ years.
 Until 2025, no genuinely independent international group had replicated any Epitalon experimental finding.
-Al-Dulaimi, Thomas, Matta & Roberts at Brunel University London (Biogerontology, March 2025; PMID 40908429) published the first independent cell-line study — confirming hTERT / telomerase upregulation in normal cells AND discovering that in cancer cell lines Epitalon extends telomeres via the alternative lengthening of telomeres (ALT) pathway.
+Al-Dulaimi, Thomas, Matta & Roberts at Brunel University London (Biogerontology, March 2025; PMID 40908429) published the first independent cell-line study, confirming hTERT / telomerase upregulation in normal cells AND discovering that in cancer cell lines Epitalon extends telomeres via the alternative lengthening of telomeres (ALT) pathway.
 The ALT finding in cancer cells has unresolved safety implications and is editorially important.
-SECOND CRITICAL FRAMING: the mortality-reduction cohort data cited everywhere as Epitalon evidence (n=266 elderly, 6 years, 1.6–4.1x all-cause mortality reduction) actually used EPITHALAMIN — the complex bovine pineal polypeptide extract — not pure synthetic Epitalon.
+SECOND CRITICAL FRAMING: the mortality-reduction cohort data cited for Epitalon in secondary sources actually used EPITHALAMIN, the complex bovine pineal polypeptide extract, not pure synthetic Epitalon.
 Epithalamin contains multiple peptides; Epitalon (AEDG) is the tetrapeptide Khavinson's group characterized as the putative minimal active fraction.
 Effects of the complex extract cannot be automatically attributed to the synthetic tetrapeptide.
-The preliminary_human tier reflects the combination of in vitro telomerase evidence (now with one independent replication), small uncontrolled single-group human studies (retinitis pigmentosa n=162, melatonin cohort, T-cell markers), and Epithalamin cohort data that is frequently misattributed.
-It does NOT reflect any randomized controlled trial of pure Epitalon in humans — there is none.
+The animal_only tier reflects the combination of in vitro telomerase evidence (now with one independent replication in cell lines) and controlled animal lifespan and tumor studies.
+The evidence is limited to animal and in vitro studies.

-The widely-cited prospective observational cohort (n=266 elderly adults, 6 years, 1.6-1.8-fold all-cause mortality reduction; 2.5-fold when combined with Thymalin; 4.1-fold with annual combined treatment) — the single most impressive number in Epitalon's entire literature — used EPITHALAMIN, not pure synthetic Epitalon.
+The widely-cited mortality-reduction cohort data (n=266, 6 years, 1.6-1.8-fold all-cause mortality reduction; 2.5-fold when combined with Thymalin; 4.1-fold with annual combined treatment), the single most impressive numbers in Epitalon's entire literature, came from a study that used EPITHALAMIN, not pure synthetic Epitalon.
 Epithalamin is a complex polypeptide extract isolated from bovine pineal glands; it contains multiple peptides and is not the same compound as Epitalon.
-Vladimir Khavinson's group at the St. Petersburg Institute of Bioregulation and Gerontology characterized Epitalon (the tetrapeptide AEDG) as the putative minimal active fraction of Epithalamin — but no published study directly compares the two side-by-side for mortality, telomere, or any other outcome.
+Vladimir Khavinson's group at the St. Petersburg Institute of Bioregulation and Gerontology characterized Epitalon (the tetrapeptide AEDG) as the putative minimal active fraction of Epithalamin, but no published study directly compares the two side-by-side for any outcome.
 Secondary sources, vendor marketing, and longevity-community content routinely conflate them.
 The honest reading: effects of the complex extract cannot be automatically attributed to the synthetic tetrapeptide.
 The strongest numbers commonly attached to Epitalon's name are, strictly, data about something else.

 Evidence Tier